jayofelony/pwnagotchi/README.md

 ---

-[Pwnagotchi](https://pwnagotchi.org/) is a device leveraging [bettercap](https://www.bettercap.org/) that survives from its surrounding Wi-Fi environment to maximize the crackable WPA key material it captures (either passively, or by performing authentication and association attacks).
+[Pwnagotchi](https://pwnagotchi.org/) is a Raspberry Pi leveraging [bettercap](https://www.bettercap.org/) that survives from its surrounding Wi-Fi environment to maximize the crackable WPA key material it captures (either passively, or by performing authentication and association attacks).
 This material is collected as PCAP files containing any form of handshake supported by [hashcat](https://hashcat.net/hashcat/), including [PMKIDs](https://www.evilsocket.net/2019/02/13/Pwning-WiFi-networks-with-bettercap-and-the-PMKID-client-less-attack/), full and half WPA handshakes.

 ![ui](https://i.imgur.com/X68GXrn.png)